zyborg/Zyborg.AWS.Lambda.Kerberos/README.md

 In this example, we show how to interact with AD domain controllers which host the AD DNS system using nsupdate and its supporting libraries to manage DNS records.
-This is a very simple example, but you can extrapolate this to see how one might be able to build a system that periodically refreshes records based on the state of an AD network, or scavenges records that might represent outdated or non-responding resources.
+This is a very simple example, but you can see how one could extend it to be able to build a system that periodically refreshes records based on the state of an AD network, or scavenges records that might represent outdated or non-responding resources.